Demand Management: How Project Portfolio Management Can Help You Get it Right

 These mechanisms for defining data collection might not be in place today, so they need to be put in place before gathering data.
-This is where a project portfolio management software is essential to distribute tasks and keep data organized.
+This is where a project and resource management software is essential to distribute tasks and keep data organized.
 Keep in mind that these mechanisms for project management will differ based on industry and organization.

 When we talk about accountability, we are referring to the people who own and are responsible for data.
 When accountability is not defined, we often see the wrong people trying to piece the data together which results in inaccurate forecasts.
 The demand facing organizations such as your sales team should be accountable for data collection because they have the most client facing insights.

 In addition to defining who should compile the data, there needs to be processes for reporting the data.
 We want to avoid “hallway talk” where data is shared casually and speculatively.
 It’s important for stakeholders to have more formal meetings when discussing data, and to ask questions to get a clear picture on what is a realistic expectation of work coming out of the sales pipeline.